Global Political Economy

 • CWE, Chs.
 8-13 (pick one chapter from Part 2)

-• Abdelal, Rawi.
+• Abdelal, R. (2009).
 "Constructivism as an Approach to International Political Economy."
-In Routledge Handbook of International Political Economy (IPE), edited by Mark Blyth, 57-71.
-London: Routledge, 2009.
+In Handbook of International Political Economy, ed.
+M. Blyth, pp. 57-71

 Week 5: Global Capitalism as Social Structure - Marxism (Feb 17-19)